torileatherman/news_articles_sentiment/README.md

 BiDirectional LSTM -¶
 Using bidirectional will run our inputs in two ways, one from past to future and one from future to past and what differs this approach from unidirectional is that in the LSTM that runs backwards we preserve information from the future and using the two hidden states combined we are able in any point in time to preserve information from both past and future.

 After the two bidirectional LSTM layers, we added a Pooling Layer that decreases sensitivity to features, thereby creating more generalised data for better test results.
-This is followed by several combinations of Dense and Dropout Layers that end with an output layer with the softmax activiation function and size 3 for the labels positive, negative and neutral.
+This is followed by several combinations of Dense and Dropout Layers that end with an output layer with the softmax activiation function, and size 3 for the labels positive, negative and neutral.

 #### Model training
-During training, we focused on the accurarcy of the predicitions since the training data set is balanced.
+During training, we focused on the accuracy of the predicitions since the training data set is balanced.
 Since our classes are mutually exclusive we utilise sparse_categorical_crossentropy as a loss function (one can use categorical crossentropy when one sample can have multiple classes or labels are soft probabilities).
 We used the adam optimizer and  included EarlyStopping to stop at the epoch where val_accuracy does not improve significantly.
 We make use of Wandb to monitor the accuracy of our training epochs and obtain the following reports for 20 epochs and a batch size of 256:

 ### Model-centric improvements